mmfausnaugh/tica/README.md

 # TESS Image CAlibration (TICA)

-The TESS Image Calibration (TICA) is a Python module for removing instrumental effects from raw TESS images.
+The TESS Image Calibration (TICA) module is a python module for removing instrumental effects from raw TESS images.

 There are currently six steps:

  1. 2d bias correction: Remove fixed-pattern noise.
  2. Scalar bias correction: Remove the time-dependent amplifier pedestal.
- 3. Gain and Linearity: Convert from ADU to photoelectrons.
+ 3. Gain: Convert from ADU to photoelectrons.
  4. Linearity: Correct the non-linear response.
- 5. Smear correction:  Remove small contamination from shutterless transfer to the frame-store.
+ 5. Smear correction:  Remove small contamination from the shutterless transfer to the frame-store.
- 6. Flat-field correction: Correct for different sensitivities of each pixel.
+ 6. Flat-field correction: Correct for the non-uniform response of each pixel.

 ## Installation

-You will need to clone this repository to get the calibration files, so you should install from there:
+You will need to clone this repository to get the calibration files, so you should install from here:

   ```
   git clone https://tessgit.mit.edu/tica/tica.git